footfish/numan/README.md

 ## General Application Requirements
 - remote API & command interface
-- role based authentication
+- client role based authentication
 - able to reserve/hold numbers (time)
-- limit numbers to a particular url domain
+- allocate/limit numbers to a particular url domain
 - select a list of random available numbers
 - able to mark numbers used. tie to account & url domain
 - have a period of quarantine when number is free
 - see number block owner/provider
 - load in batches / individually
 - remove numbers
-- log number history
-- log user history (who/what cancelled & when)
+- log all history (number/owner/user)
 - number search with wild card.
-- single user per number
+- single owner per number
-- log of porting

 ## TODO
 - exend auth to all methods